Make a Complaint

 It is the legal responsibility of employers to report an LPN’s unprofessional conduct pursuant to Section 57(1) of the Alberta Health Professions Act.

-“if, because of conduct that in the opinion of the employer is unprofessional conduct, the employment of a regulated member is terminated or suspended or the regulated member resigns, the employer must give notice of that conduct to the complaints director.”
+“if, because of conduct that in the opinion of the employer is unprofessional conduct, the employment of a regulated member is terminated or suspended or the regulated member resigns, the employer must, as soon as reasonably possible, give notice of that conduct to the complaints director.”

 LPN’S DUTY TO REPORT UNPROFESSIONAL CONDUCT